-Today, the pace of translating technological innovations into real world impact has never been faster, and our faculty and students remain at the forefront, pushing the frontiers of knowledge and of technology while, at the same time, providing solutions for some of the world's intractable problems.
+Today, the pace of translating technological innovations into real-world impact has never been faster, and our faculty and students remain at the forefront, providing solutions for some of the world’s most intractable problems.

 I believe that Engineering is in a Renaissance, and nowhere is that more apparent than at Columbia Engineering.
 This Renaissance is characterized by great research, great creativity and invention, great innovation, and incredible translation of these innovations to entrepreneurial solutions that impact nearly every aspect of life.
 It has sparked a new way of thinking, one that crosses disciplinary lines, so that today, engineering is not only informed by other fields, but now is informing other fields.

 Our School has become the nexus that connects the academic disciplines of our world-class sister schools at Columbia, helping to shape the future of medicine, journalism, business, policy, science, the social sciences, even the arts and humanities.
 Beginning at the undergraduate level with an emphasis on the liberal arts of the Core Curriculum, we now have pan disciplinary collaborations at the graduate level, leading to many enriched academic opportunities at the vanguard of research and scholarship.

 Columbia Engineering is an exciting and stimulating community and I encourage you to take full advantage of the exceptional opportunities for learning and advancement that await you here.